by Ken Canfield, Ph.D.

-Researcher Arthur Kornhaber says that there are three times when our lives are totally transformed by natural events that are pretty much out of our hands: when we’re born, when we die … and when we become grandparents.
+Researcher Arthur Kornhaber says that there are three times when our lives are totally transformed by natural events that are pretty much out of our hands: when we’re born, when we die, and of course …

 For many, grandparenting is one of the most joy-filled roles they have ever had.
 Tossing a ball with a grandchild, going for a walk, reading a book, putting a puzzle together — these simple things put the bounce back in anyone’s step.

 What’s behind that joy?
 Well, being a grandparent is clearly different from being a parent; there’s more freedom and less daily responsibility.
-Less worry about providing discipline in every tough situation, paying bills, and the like.
+Less worry about providing discipline, working out sibling conflicts, paying bills and the like.
 You get to just love on those kids.

 But there’s another dynamic — a switch that gets flipped when a parent becomes a grandparent, and this can be an encouragement for parents who have adult children but no grandchildren yet.

-Let’s contrast those two stages of a parent’s life.
-We call them “reflection” for a parent of young adults, and “generativity” for grandparents.
+Let’s contrast those two stages of a parent’s life: I call them “reflection” for a parent of young adults, and “generativity” for grandparents.

 Reflection is often a time when parents look back on their kids’ first eighteen or twenty years and evaluate what has happened.
 They ask: What opportunities did I miss?
 What should I have done differently?
 And, is it too late to make things better?

 Simply the fact that the kids have moved out of the house on their own can bring a sense of emptiness.
 And if a parent was too busy during her kids’ early years, reflection can be a melancholy or even painful time.
 Even parents who were committed to their children will re-think their parenting careers — processing the good times and the not-so-good.

 So no matter how you did as a parent, it’s time to think ahead; enjoy your new title and a wonderful new beginning — being a grandparent.